msikma/xorshift/README.md

 Modifications and credits
 -------------------------

-This code was written by Joe Wakeling and modified slightly by Michiel Sikma to make it usable in other projects.
+This code was written by Joe Wakeling and modified slightly by Michiel Sikma.
 For the original version, see <https://github.com/WebDrake/xorshift>.

 * Added `.h` file, removed the `main()` and renamed `xorwow()` to `xor192()`.
+* Minor reformatting
+* Added `xor32f()` functions, etc.